HumanCellAtlas/logs/README.md

 ## Deploy

 To deploy all applications run `make deploy`.
-In the case of failures, check to make sure that all the intermediate infrastructure deployment has succeeded.
+In the case of failures, check to make sure that all the necessary infrastructure is in place with `./infrastructure.sh plan`.

-## Exporing logs

-### From GCP to CloudWatch

-Add an export from your application to the `logs` sink.

-### From CloudWatch Logs to ElasticSearch

-Use the `exporters/cwl_to_elk/add_log_group.sh` command.